hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Julia/README.md

 You can run Julia many ways.
 We will be integrating Julia into a Jupyter notebook.

 First, download and install Julia.
-Use this link to download according to your operation system.
-[Julia](https://julialang.org/downloads/)
+Use [this link](https://julialang.org/downloads/) to download according to your operation system.

 Next, open the Julia command line and add a Jupyter notebook with: